tadaspaplauskas/apidocs/README.md

 If setting up ApiDocs went well, you should be able to access it through /apidocs (for example http://website.dev/apidocs).
 Default password is "secret".

 If you wish to change the password (and you definitely should if your development environment is public), run artisan command "vendor:publish".
-Now you can edit default settings in the config/apidocs.php file.
+Now you can edit the default settings in the config/apidocs.php file.

 ### How to write documentation? ###